eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 ## Condorcet-efficiency of the Leader Rule

 One might ask "what happens if everyone uses the leader rule, all at once?"
-Laslier analyzes this in his paper, and [I tackle this question in more depth in a future post](../leader-dynamics){:target="_blank"}, but the short answer is that
+Laslier analyzes this in his paper, and [I tackle this question in much more depth in a future post](../leader-dynamics){:target="_blank"}, but the short answer is that

 1. First, we have to assume that all voters have the same common perception of the leader and challenger.
 2. The leader rule only has one unique equilibrium when there exists a unique Condorcet winner, and the leader is that Condorcet winner.
 If the leader is not a unique Condorcet winner, then a new candidate (who beats the leader head-to-head) will get more approvals than the current leader, and overtake them.